eoja82/For-Sale/README.md

 3. Add any photos you need to /static/img, delete the rest.

-4. Create a JSON file in /src/data for your item to list keeping the same format as the example files.
+4. Create a JSON file in /src/data for each item to list keeping the same format as the example files.
 Delete the exapmle JSON files.